Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Correct answer: B. No** ❌

 **Answer: B. No**

+❌ Solution: Configure the build pipeline to use a Microsoft-hosted agent pool running a Linux image.
+Include the Java Tool Installer task in the build pipeline.

+❌ Solution: Configure an Octopus Tentacle on an on-premises machine.
+Use the Package Application task in the build pipeline.

+❌ Solution: Configure the build pipeline to use a Hosted Ubuntu agent pool.
+Include the Java Tool Installer task in the build pipeline.

+✅ Solution: Install and configure a self-hosted build agent on an on-premises machine.

 The solution does not meet the requirement because a hosted Ubuntu agent runs in the Azure cloud and cannot directly access an on-premises dependency management system without additional network configuration (such as a VPN or self-hosted agent).